August 28 - 29, 2021

 Buckeye, AZ 85326

-Expect HOT conditions during the day with temperatures typically in the 90s and possibly over 100 degrees Fahrenheit with slightly cooler night-time temperatures in the 60s-70s.
-This isn’t called the Hotfoot Hamster for nothing.
+WeatherTrue to the name, expect HOT conditions during the day with average temperatures typically over 100 degrees Fahrenheit with slightly cooler night-time temperatures in the 80s.
 Please be prepared for hot, exposed conditions during the day.
 We will have plenty of ice and water but highly recommend that you bring clothing that protects you from the sun.

 5601 S 195th Ave